Malati Chaudhary

 Early Life

-Malati Chaudhary was born on 26 July 1904, in Calcutta to a family of politicians.
-At the age of 16, Chaudhary refused to join college and complete her education.
+Malati Choudhury was born on 26 July 1904, in Calcutta to a family of politicians.
+At the age of 16, Choudhury refused to join college and complete her education.
 Instead, in 1921, she was joined Visva Bharti in Shantiniketan.
 It was here that her views on patriotism and the freedom movement developed.
 They were also deeply influenced by Tagore.
-Choudhary moved to Orissa in 1927 and engaged in grassroots works for underprivileged communities.
+Choudhury moved to Orissa in 1927 and engaged in grassroots works for underprivileged communities.
 Chaudhary was a Marxist, woman freedom fighter who actively participated in the diverse struggles of oppressed communities in Orissa.
 She was fondly called Numa by those she inspired.

 Role in India’s Independence Movement

-Chaudhary played a vital role in India’s Independence Movement.
+Choudhury played a vital role in India’s Independence Movement.
 She was arrested and imprisoned several times (1921, 1930, 1936, 1942) by the British, for her participation in various freedom movement activities.

-In 1933, Choudhary started actively participating in the Congress party.
+In 1933, Choudhury started actively participating in the Congress party.
 Along with her husband, she organised the Utkal Congress Samajvadi Karmi Sangh, the Orissa branch of the All India Congress Socialist Party.
-Choudhary founded the Post Basic School at Champatimunda, Orissa.
+Choudhury founded the Post Basic School at Champatimunda, Orissa.
 In 1946, she set up the Bajiraut Chhatravas to educate the children of freedom fighters and became the president of the Orissa Pradesh Congress Committee.
 She had a significant impact on freedom struggle movements organised on the local levels.

 In 1934, Malati took part in M.K.
 Gandhi’s padayatra in Orissa.
 She led the Krisaka Andolan to save farmers from exploitation by landowners and moneylenders.
 She played a central role in the peasants uprising in Orissa in the 1930s and established the Utkal Provisional Kisan Sabha that worked towards the abolition of the zamindari system.